Zuehlke/aws-cloudformation-tutorial/doc/template-desc.md

 - **RouteTable:** RouteTables determine, where network traffic is directed.
 - **RouteTableAssociation:** Connects a RouteTable to a Subnet
-- **RoutePublicNATToInternet:** Wether if the route is internet-facing or not
+- **RoutePublicNATToInternet:** Creates a new route in a route table within the VPC and routes everthing to the InternetGateway.<br/><br/>

 ```json
 "NetworkAcl": {